List of F5, EF5, and IF5 tornadoes: Background

-In the United States, between 1950 and January 31, 2007, a total of 50 tornadoes were officially rated F5, and since February 1, 2007, a total of nine tornadoes have been officially rated EF5.
+In the United States, between 1950 and January 31, 2007, a total of 50 tornadoes were officially rated F5, and since February 1, 2007, a total of 10 tornadoes have been officially rated EF5.
 Since 1950, Canada has had one tornado officially rated an F5.
-Outside the United States and Canada, six tornadoes have been officially rated F5/EF5/T10+ or equivalent: two each in France, Germany, and one in Italy and Argentina.
+Outside the United States and Canada, eight tornadoes have been officially rated F5/EF5/IF5: two each in France and Germany, and one each in Argentina, Australia, Italy, and Paraguay.

 Several other tornadoes have also been documented as possibly attaining this status, though they are not officially rated as such.
 The work of tornado expert Thomas P. Grazulis revealed the existence of several dozen likely F5 tornadoes between 1880 and 1995.
 Grazulis also called into question the ratings of several tornadoes currently rated F5 by official sources.
 Many tornadoes officially rated F4/EF4 or equivalent have been disputed and described as actual F5/EF5/T10+ or equivalent tornadoes, and vice versa; since structures are completely destroyed in both cases, distinguishing between an EF4 tornado and an EF5 tornado is often very difficult.
 Additionally, because tornado ratings are damage-based, many tornadoes capable of causing F5/EF5/T10+ damage, such as those that move through rural areas, may receive lower ratings because their strongest winds do not strike any suitable damage indicators.